digital-botanical-gardens-initiative/dendron-dbgi/vault/bioblitz.sampling-protocol.md

 - Then hit Synchronize

 ## Add features
-- Select the layer you want to edit and pass in editing mode.
-Optionnaly (see image below).
+- Select the layer you want to edit and pass in editing mode (see image below).
-- You can activate the GPS location to locate you approximatively on the field.
+- Optionnaly, you can activate the GPS location to locate you approximatively on the field.
 - When you point the plant location, tap on the "plus" button.
 This will make appear a form that you can fill.

 ## Fields to fill